aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 ### Falador 1
 - Try to take damage from guards on your way as you will be death warping soon
-- Walk to falador east bank and withdraw: 20 coins, 1 tin, 1 copper
+- Walk to falador east bank
+	- BANK: 20 coins, 1 tin, 1 copper
 - Walk to Wyson in falador park and buy 2 woad leaves **[1,4]**
 - Walk to the Furnace and smelt a bronze bar
 - Deathwarp using a guards